hyperlane-dev/hyperlane-quick-start/readme.md

 ## Appreciate

-**If you feel that `hyperlane` is helpful to you, feel free to donate.**
+> If you feel that `hyperlane` is helpful to you, feel free to donate

+### WeChat Pay

 <img src="https://docs.ltpp.vip/img/wechat-pay.png" width="200">

+### Alipay

 <img src="https://docs.ltpp.vip/img/alipay-pay.jpg" width="200">

-## LICENSE
+## License

-This project is licensed under the MIT LICENSE.
-See the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.
+For more details, please see the [license](license) file.

 ## Contributing

 Contributions are welcome!
-Please open an issue or submit a pull request.
+Please submit an issue or create a pull request.

 ## Contact

-For any inquiries, please reach out to the author at [root@ltpp.vip](mailto:root@ltpp.vip).
+If you have any questions, please contact the author: [root@ltpp.vip](mailto:root@ltpp.vip).